 We need a majority on council who oppose such things so firmly that we end these attempts to squander our farmland forever.
 On the other hand, if history repeats itself, 4 more years of the current Richmond City Council would mean the proliferation of mega-homes, port container storage, and inactive ALR farmland.

-RITE Richmond’s Carol Day and Michael Wolfe have put together a Development Action Plan to provide farmers with better access to ALR land.
+The RITE Richmond team have put together a Development Action Plan to provide farmers with better access to ALR land.
 We have incentives for ALR landowners, mentoring partnerships, and a public education series as part of our plan.